Search TwitterFacebookInstagram

 Design and Technology gives young people the skills and abilities to engage positively with the designing and manufacturing world and to harness the benefits of technology.
 Students learn how products and systems are designed and manufactured; how to be innovative and make creative use of a variety of resources, including digital technologies, to improve the world around them.

-Pupils will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs.
+Students will use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others’ needs.

 Content1V1